Skip to main content

 Autocannons

-Autocannons fire explosive-tipped metal rounds effective against light and medium vehicles and ships.
+Autocannons fire explosive-tipped metal rounds designed to defeat light and medium vehicles, strike exposed systems, and shred small craft.

 Autocannon Notes